Every year about this time I start getting sentimental.

 Most everyone who wanted to Christmas shop, from far and wide, came to “town.”
 The younger generation has no idea of how busy and bustling downtown Williamson was every weekend, but especially during the Christmas season.

 Back at Nolan, for whatever reason, there were always fireworks to be purchased.
-Every holiday season many of us would be shooting off bottle rockets, firecrackers and Roman candles.
-But, that’s another story.
+Every holiday season many of us would be shooting off bottle rockets, lighting up firecrackers and Roman candles.
+But, that’s another entire story.

 Like many of you, I have so many fond memories of growing up in the Tug Valley.